Sludge processing

 The sludge is subjected to high pressure in the chamber filter presses.
 A chamber filter press is a device for mechanically dewatering sludge by applying pressure in a filter chamber.
 Because the sludge cannot be pressed through the filters, only water is removed.
 After a while, a solid sludge cake remains between the filter plates (chambers).

-The extracted water is returned to the wastewater treatment plant, where it is purified again.
+The extracted water is returned to the wastewater treatment plant, where it is treated again.
 The filter plates are automatically pulled apart one by one, after which the sludge cakes fall onto a conveyor belt.
-The sludge cakes are placed in containers.
-From there, they are transported by truck to the adjacent sludge drying installation.
+The sludge cakes end up in containers.
+From there, they are transported by lorry to the adjacent sludge drying installation.

 The dewatered sludge from both locations is dried in the sludge drying installation of an external company.
 Heated air is directed over the sludge in rotating drums.
-The dried solid material is discharged as fine granules and used, among other things, as fuel for power stations and in cement kilns.
+The dried solid material is discharged as fine granules and used as fuel for power stations and in cement kilns, for example.

 Collaborate

-The Hunze en Aa's and Noorderzijlvest water boards have drawn up a cooperation agreement for sludge processing.
-Noorderzijlvest also dewaters all sludge originating from Hunze en Aa's, and joint drying ultimately takes place.
+The Hunze en Aa's and Noorderzijlvest water authorities have drawn up a cooperation agreement for sludge processing.
+Noorderzijlvest also dewaters all the sludge that comes from Hunze en Aa's, and in the end it is all dried together.